teddyzxcv/dashboard-ai/memory-bank/productContext.md

 ## Extended Capabilities (New Tabs)
 To demonstrate the platform's versatility, we are adding focused views:
-- **Product View**: Focuses on product metrics, MVP success, and operational efficiency.
+- **Product View**: Focuses on product metrics and operational efficiency.
 - **Team View**: Aggregates team performance and feedback.
 - **Employee View**: detailed ML-driven insights for individual employees, including competency mapping and retention risk (ML Model Dismissal).